webdna/commerce-bulk-pricing/README.md

 # Commerce Bulk Pricing plugin for Craft CMS 3.x

-A Craft fieldtype for setting product prices based on the quantity purchased or by user group
+A Craft fieldtype for setting product prices based on the quantity purchased and/or by user group

 ## Requirements